microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

 Microsoft Defender for Servers will collect data from your Arc-enabled servers to monitor for security vulnerabilities and threats.
 The data collection will allow greater visibility into missing updates, non-secure OS settings, endpoint protection status, health and threat protection.

->**NOTE: it may take upto 30 minutes for your Azure Arc-enabled server to be shown in Microsoft Defender for Cloud Dashboard**
+>**NOTE: it may take up to 30 minutes for your Azure Arc-enabled server to be shown in Microsoft Defender for Cloud Dashboard**

 - Navigate to Microsoft Defender for Cloud.
 In the "Inventory" section under "VM and Servers", Defender will provide you with an overview of all the discovered security recommendations for your **Azure Arc-enabled servers**.